awsdocs/amazon-kendra-developer-guide/doc_source/searching-example.md

 + Custom text fields that you have marked searchable\.
 + The date field that you have indicated should be used to determine the "freshness" of a document\.

 When a set of relevant documents has been selected from the index, Amazon Kendra filters the response based on any attribute filters that you have requested for the search\.
 For example, if you have a custom attribute called "department", you can filter the response to return only documents from a department called "legal"\.
-For more information, see [Creating custom document fields](custom-attributes.md)\.
+For more information, see [Custom fields or attributes](https://docs.aws.amazon.com/kendra/latest/dg/custom-attributes.html)\.

 After finding the relevant documents and then filtering based on the attributes that you set, Amazon Kendra returns the results\.
 The results are sorted by the relevance that Amazon Kendra determined for each doc\.
 The results are paginated so that you can show a page at a time to your user\.

 To search documents that you have indexed with Amazon Kendra for Amazon Lex, use [AMAZON\.KendraSearchIntent](https://docs.aws.amazon.com/lexv2/latest/dg/API_KendraConfiguration.html)\.
 For an example of configuring Amazon Kendra with Amazon Lex, see [Creating a FAQ Bot for an Amazon Kendra Index](https://docs.aws.amazon.com/lexv2/latest/dg/faq-bot-kendra-search.html)\.

-The following Python example shows how to search an index by using the [Query](API_Query.md) API\.
+The following Python example shows how to search an index by using the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html) API\.
 The example determines the type of the search result \(answer, document, question/answer\) and displays the answer text\.

-For information about the query responses, see [Query responses](query-response.md)\.
+For information about the query responses, see [Query responses and response types](query-responses-types.md)\.

 **Note**
 You can use this code to filter document attributes\.
 The topic [Filtering queries](filtering.md) contains examples that you can use to replace the following code\.